Byzantine priority theory: Early Usage of the Byzantine text

 Additionally, there have been many attempts to demonstrate from historical data the early existence of distinct Byzantine variants.
 One of these attempts was made by John Burgon, who tried to demonstrate that the Byzantine text is the most ancient form of the New Testament text by placing emphasis on patristic quotations of the New Testament, which he claimed to agree generally with the Byzantine text.
-However his conclusions and assumptions are highly controversial among scholars and have been subject to criticism.
-Individual readings in agreement with the later Byzantine text have also been found in the very early papyri, such as 𝔓^{46} and 𝔓^{45}.
-Byzantine priorists such as Harry Sturz have concluded from this that the Byzantine text-type must have had an early existence.
+However his conclusions are highly controversial among scholars and have been subject to criticism.
+The complaint is that we need modern critical texts of the church fathers but that has not impacted the latest critical texts much if at all which leaves Burgon's massive collation of NT quotes by the fathers as a substantial body of evidence that has not been overturned.
+The Individual readings in agreement with the later Byzantine text have also been found in the very early papyri, such as 𝔓^{46} and 𝔓^{45}.
+Harry Sturz has concluded from this that the Byzantine text-type must have had an early existence.
 Although critics such as Zuntz have argued that despite some Byzantine readings possibly being ancient, the Byzantine tradition as a whole originates from a later period.
+But that stands without an alternative.
+Studies (Gospels and Galatians) examining Codex Vaticanus with Codex Sinaiticus where they disagree find that one sides with the Byzantine against the other virtually every time.

 Theological arguments

 Byzantine priorists often do allow for the usage of theological arguments; however, they are viewed as secondary to textual evidence.
-This is in contrast to those who advocate the King James Only or the Textus Receptus Only theories, whose argumentative basis is primarily theological.
+This is in contrast to those who advocate the King James Only or the Textus Receptus Only theories, whose argumentative basis is primarily theological and confessional.